What to Do

 What to Do if Your Student Is Involved in the Conduct Process

-- The University considers parents a valuable partner.
-We encourage you to support your student, unconditionally, but not blindly.
-Encourage your student to prepare him or herself for the process by reviewing the Code of Student Life.
+- The University values parents as important partners.
+We encourage you to support your student, unconditionally, but not without question.
+Encourage your student to prepare for the process by reviewing the Code of Student Life.

-- Direct your student to contact a staff member int eh conduct office for questions regarding conduct procedures.
-This empowers the student to learn how to solve his or her own issues.
+- Advise your student to contact a staff member in the Office of Student Accountability for questions regarding conduct procedures.
+This empowers the student to learn how to address their own issues.

-- The Family Educational Rights and Privacy Act of 1974 (FERPA) precludes the college or university from discussing your child's academic and disciplinary record without his/her written permission.
+- The Family Educational Rights and Privacy Act of 1974 (FERPA) prevents the college or university from discussing your child's academic and disciplinary record without their written consent.

-- Educate yourself on the University's student conduct process.
-You may find answers to many of your questions in the Code of Student Life or on our webpage.
+- Familiarize yourself with the University's student conduct process.
+You may find answers to many of your questions in the Code of Student Life or on our website.

-- You may be tempted to try to immediately solve a problem for your student.
-Try to allow 24 hours to inform yourself before guiding your student.
-Lessons learned through participation in a student conduct process must be experienced to have the desired effect.
+- You might feel inclined to try to resolve a problem for your student right away.
+However, try to allow 24 hours to gather information before advising your student.
+The lessons learned through participation in a student conduct process must be experienced to have the intended impact.

-Higher education is about learning both in class and out.
-University hearing officers take their responsibilities as educators very seriously and do their best to provide a fair and unbiased conduct process for all students.
-While these professionals understand that participation in the conduct process may be difficult for students, they do their best to provide them support so they may effectively handle the situations in which they find themselves.
+Higher education encompasses learning both inside and outside the classroom.
+University hearing officers take their roles as educators very seriously and strive to ensure a fair and impartial conduct process for all students.
+While these professionals recognize that participating in the conduct process may be challenging for students, they do their utmost to provide support so that students can effectively navigate their situations.